Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Overview of the Key Ideas

 \subsubsection{Bits of Common Interest}

 Transmitters can use the delayed knowledge of the channel state information to identify bits that are of interest of both receivers.
 Below, we clarify this idea through several examples.

 \emph{ Example 3} [Opportunistic creation of bits of common interest]: Suppose at a time instant, each one of the transmitters sends one data bit, say $a_4$ and $b_4$ respectively.
 Later, using Delayed-CSIT, transmitters figure out that all links were equal to $1$.
-In this case, both receivers have an equation of the transmitted bits, see Figure~\ref{fig:opp-common}(a).
+In this case, both receivers have an equation of the transmitted bits, see Fig.~\ref{fig:opp-common}(a).
 Now, we notice that it is sufficient to provide either of the transmitted bits, $a_4$ or $b_4$, to both receivers rather than retransmitting both bits.
 We refer to such bits as bits of common interest.
 Since such bits are useful for both receivers, they can be transmitted more efficiently.

 \begin{remark} [Pairing bits of common interest to create a two-multicast problem] We note that in Example 3, one of the transmitters takes the responsibility of delivering one bit of common interest to both receivers.
-While this scheme improves the rate region, it is still not the most efficient scheme.
-The reason is that during the transmission, one of the transmitters stays silent and therefore the outgoing links of that transmitter are not utilized.
-To improve this, we can pair this problem with another similar problem as follows.
+To improve the performance, we can pair this problem with another similar problem as follows.
 Assume that in another time instant, each one of the transmitters sends one data bit, say $a_5$ and $b_5$ respectively.
-Later, transmitters figure out that all links were equal to $1$, see Figure~\ref{fig:opp-common}(b).
+Later, transmitters figure out that all links were equal to $1$, see Fig.~\ref{fig:opp-common}(b).
 In this case, similar to Example 3, one of the bits $a_5$ and $b_5$, say $b_5$, can be chosen as the bit of common interest.
-Now we can pair cases depicted in Figures~\ref{fig:opp-common}(a) and~\ref{fig:opp-common}(b).
-Then transmitters can simultaneously send bits $a_4$ and $b_5$, to both receivers.
-In this case, both bits $a_4$ and $b_5$ are needed by both receivers.
-In addition, we take advantage of all four links to transmit information, which improves the rate region. \end{remark}
+Now we can pair cases depicted in Fig.~\ref{fig:opp-common}(a) and Fig.~\ref{fig:opp-common}(b).
+Then transmitters can simultaneously send bits $a_4$ and $b_5$ to both receivers.
+With this pairing, we take advantage of all four links to transmit information. \end{remark}